 Catherine grew up in the city of Yellowknife, raised primarily by her grandparents.
 She is now reclaiming her identity for herself and her children by learning her language, through writing, and through her relationship with the land.
 View Catherine's story and transcript on PBS NewsHour.

 "Nobody ever asked me what happened to me.
 They always want to know what a bad guy I was."

 Donald’s past experiences with violence, the justice system and addiction were all lessons that got him to where he is today.
 He reflects on being a father and channelling his experiences through poetry—both of which were crucial steps towards his own healing.
-Donald's story can be viewed here after it has aired on PBS NewsHour.
-To find out when it will air, follow the GRC on Twitter.
+View Donald's story and transcript on PBS NewsHour.

 "I still have trauma in my life, I still have that you know, ‘why did my mother throw me away?’, but today I’m doing so much better."

 Eric Wardell has been trying to piece together his own history for many years.
 He was taken from his parents at just three weeks old, in what is known as the “Sixties Scoop.”
 Eric also has Fetal Alcohol Syndrome Disorder, and has been in and out of jail.
 His story is an exploration of identity—what it means to discover who you are, and how your past shapes your future.
-Eric's story can be viewed here after it has aired on PBS NewsHour.
-To find out when it will air, follow the GRC on Twitter.
+View Eric's story and transcript on PBS NewsHour.

 "It’s so easy up here to go down the rabbit hole… I feel like there’s a stigma around sobriety and recovery."

 Devin Hinchey was born and raised in Yellowknife.
 After a roller-coaster first year at university, he landed in rehab at age 19.
 Now sober and a college grad, Devin shares how a strong friendship and sense of place contributed to his recovery.
 View Devin's story and transcript on PBS NewsHour.